stefanZorcic/scaling-book/gpus.md

 <p markdown=1 class="takeaway">**Takeaway**: Within an H100 node, we have 450GB/s egress bandwidth from each GPU, while beyond the node, this drops to 400GB/s.
 Both have full bisection bandwidth, regardless of scale.</p>

-**GB200 NVL72s:** it is important to note that GB200s have notably different network bandwidths than the H100 node in some cases.
-While the standard B200 node has only 8 GPUs, NVIDIA has begun producing GB200 NVL72 SuperPods that connect 72 GPUs in a single ICI domain.
+**GB200 NVL72s:** NVIDIA has recently begun producing new GB200 NVL72 GPU clusters that combine 72 GPUs in a single NVLink domain with full 900GB/s of GPU to GPU bandwidth.
+These domains can then be linked into larger SuperPods with proportionally higher (9x) IB fat tree bandwidth.
 Here is a diagram of that topology:

 {% include figure.liquid path="assets/gpu/gb200-superpod.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing a GB200 DGX SuperPod of 576 GPUs.
 Each rack at the bottom layer contains 72 GB200 GPUs." %}

-Counting the egress bandwidth from a single node, we have `4 * 18 * 400 / 8 = 3.6TB/s` of bandwidth to the leaf level, which is 9x more than an H100 (just as the node contains 9x more GPUs).
-That means the critical node egress bandwidth is much, _much_ higher.
+Counting the egress bandwidth from a single node (the orange lines above), we have `4 * 18 * 400 / 8 = 3.6TB/s` of bandwidth to the leaf level, which is 9x more than an H100 (just as the node contains 9x more GPUs).
+That means the critical node egress bandwidth is much, _much_ higher and our cross-node collective bandwidth can actually be _lower_ than within the node.
 See [Appendix A](#appendix-a-how-does-this-change-with-gb200) for more discussion.

 | Node Type | GPUs per node | GPU egress bandwidth | Node egress bandwidth |